abbccdda/kafka/cc-services/soak_cluster/performance/README.md

 * end_throughput_mbs - the throughput, in MB/s, we want this test to end at (inclusive)
 * throughput_increase_mbs - the amount of throughput we want to progressively increase each step by
 * message_size_bytes - an approximation of the message size.
 We always add 100 of the same bytes as padding to the end of the message to simulate a partly-compressible workload

+#### Tail Consumer
+A tail consumer test consists of multiple consumers subscribed to a topic.
+They read from the end of the log at all times with no throttling.
+We schedule exactly one Trogdor ConsumeBench task per Trogdor agent **for every** consumer group at any one given time.

+* fanout - defines the number of consumer groups
+* topics_from_test - the name of the test that produces to topics which consumers of this test will subscribe to.
+    * It is expected for this produce test to be defined in the scenario, the tail consumer to be scheduled to run until the end of said produce test and for the topics field to not be populated.
+* topics - mutually-exclusive with _topics_from_test_; the topics these consumers will subscribe to
+* duration - optional; the duration this test should run for

 ##### Single Test Example
 See [example.json](example.json) for a sample configuration.